gwenhael-le-moine/x48ng/README.md

 You can force disable x11 front-end by compiling with `make WITH_X11=no`.

-You can force disable sdl front-end by compiling with `make WITH_SDL2=no`.
+You can force disable sdl front-end by compiling with `make WITH_SDL=no`.

 Ncurses front-end is always built-in.